dji-sdk/Onboard-SDK/README.md

 Contribution
 =========
 This repository is in its very early stage.
-Any contribution is welcomed.
+Any contribution is welcome.